We have five factories and 19 years of experience in plant extracts

 5.1.
 Improving Blood Vessel Function

-One of the primary ways Citrus bioflavonoids support cardiovascular health is by improving the function of blood vessels.
+One of the primary ways citrus bioflavonoids support cardiovascular health is by improving the function of blood vessels.
 They help to maintain the flexibility and elasticity of blood vessels, which can lead to better blood flow and reduced risk of conditions such as atherosclerosis.

 5.2.
 Lowering Blood Pressure